-The 10 Best Photo Editing Apps to Look Better in Every Selfie
+11 Best Photo Editing Apps to Look Better in Every Selfie

 Another skin-perfecting app, CreamCam—which is free—uses swipe functions to tweak imperfections like pimples, shine, flyaway hairs, uneven skin tone and shine.
 The app has two editing features: brightness and blur, both of which can be customized on a sliding scale of zero to 100 percent.

-A free app that allows you to apply makeup, enhance your skin and eyebrow color, and whiten your teeth with separate tools.
+Perfect365 is a free app that allows you to apply makeup, enhance your skin and eyebrow color, and whiten your teeth with separate tools.
 Naturally, after gussying up your selfies, the app lets you post the results to your social channels.

 PicLab

-This app is more about adding fun text and effects to your photos—note the blogger-beloved latte below—but it also features ways to improve the actual photo, as well.
+This app is more about adding fun text and effects to your photos, but it also features ways to improve the actual photo, as well.
 If you upgrade to PicLab HD, you’ll have access to icLab HD features full layer-based editing and also packs plenty of tools for making your original photo look its best, with loads of lighting and film effects to choose from as well as preset photo filters and adjustment tools for fine tuning the brightness, contrast, exposure, saturation, and the blur level of your photos.

 Literally remove unwanted elements of any photo with this game-changing app that costs $1.99.
+Currently, this app is only available for Apple devices.